What are the requirements to obtain an Illinois CDL when I'm coming from another state and already have a CDL?

 The Office of the Secretary of State does not administer or enforce the federal regulation requiring the use of log books.
 For further information, please contact the Illinois Department of Transportation at (217) 785-1181.

 When I returned from attending a truck driving school located out-of-state, I was required to apply for a new license and pay the $60.00 fee.
 Why?

-When you leave the state and surrender your license or start the process to apply for an out-of-state license, your Illinois license become invalid.
-Once you return to this state, you must apply for a new license and pay all the applicable fees.
-This includes passing all written and road exams.
+When you leave Illinois, become a resident of another state and surrender your license or start the process to apply for an out-of-state license, your Illinois license become invalid.
+Once you return to this state, you must apply for a new Illinois license.
+This process includes paying all the applicable fees and passing all written and skills/drive testing.

 Where can I get a copy of the CDL Study Guide?

-The Commercial Driver's License Study Guide is available online in our Publications section.
-The document is large, approximately 200 pages.
-Any of our Driver Services facilities located throughout the state have copies you may obtain at no charge.
-This publication, which is only printed in English, is designed to provide you with all the information you will need to obtain a commercial driver's license.
-If you are unable to visit our facilities or retrieve the PDF version, you may submit a written request to 2701 S. Dirksen Parkway, Springfield, Illinois 62723 or email our office (link to Contact Page) and provide us with your mailing address so we may send you a copy.
+The CDL Study Guide is available in the Publications section or at any of our Secretary of State facilities at no charge.
+The CDL Study Guide, which is only printed in English, is designed to provide you with all the information you will need to obtain a Commercial Learner's Permit (CLP) or a Commercial Driver's License (CDL).
+If you are unable to visit a Secretary of State Facility or download the PDF version, you may submit a written request to Driver Services Department, Driver Analysis Division, 2701 S. Dirksen Pkwy., Springfield, Illinois 62723 or by using the online contact form to provide us with your contact information and we will send you a copy.

 How old must I be to obtain an Illinois CDL?

-In the state of Illinois you must be 18 years-old to obtain an Illinois CDL.
-This CDL is good for driving within the state of Illinois limits only.
-You must be 21 to drive across state lines.
+You must be 18 years-old to obtain an Illinois CLP or CDL.
+This CPL/CDL is good for driving intrastate only.
+You must be 21 to drive interstate or to transport passengers.